How to create a performance improvement plan

 Draft the PIP document

-Create a formal document outlining expectations, support, and review points.
+Create a formal document outlining expectations, support, and review points using our PIP template.

 - State the performance gap clearly